voteflux/digipol/docs/appstores/apple/README.md

 * devs usually can't sign release apps (methods: ad-hoc, enterprise)
 * devs can sign the development method tho (see ios/ciExportOptions/debug.plist for example)

-### if you need a CSR - probs not though with the automanagement features
+### if you need a CSR - probably not though with the auto-management features

   - Open "Keychain Access" (located in /Applications/Utilities)
   - Menubar > Keychain Access > Certificate Assistant > Request a Certificate from a Certificate Authority